Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 Click Debug->Start Diagnostics Tools Without Debugging…
 ![Image](media/image016.jpg)

-Run the game with CPU Usage enabled.
-If the GPU profiler is enabled, tick that of.
-If the game flickers a lot, stop the game and start it with the CPU Usage flag only.
+Run the game with only the CPU Usage enabled.
+If the GPU profiler is enabled, tick that off since we will only be using the CPU Profiler.
 ![Image](media/image018.jpg)

 Next, click start to run the game with the profiler: